SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 surviving ships with interstellar drives and knowledge of a

-with a dogmatic devotion - is a document entitled “Work Order 710522.”
+with a dogmatic devotion - is a document entitled "Work Order 710522.”
 (The title and the text is known because it

 few local star systems, the Dealers were able to develop and